Which are the best flood control measures for farmers

 • Establish runoff or sediment traps to reduce the likelihood of soil erosion.

-The cover crops you can plant as cover crops.
-For nitrogen-fixing legumes, grow; clovers, cowpeas, soybeans, velvet beans or alfalfa.
-Best cereals and grasses cover crops you can farm oats, rye, Sudan grass and sorghum.
+The cover crops you can plant them as cover crops.
+For nitrogen-fixing legumes, grow; clovers, cowpeas, soybeans, velvet beans, or alfalfa.
+Best cereals and grasses cover crops you can farm oats, rye, Sudan grass, and sorghum.
 Additional ground cover crops are sweet potatoes and Desmodium.

 tree planting on a hill side

 • Agroforestry.
 Grow multipurpose trees alongside livestock and crops.
-You can grow fruit trees, fodder or green fertilizer legumes trees.
-Examples of fodder trees good for agroforestry are Calliandra, Leucaena and Nandi Flame.
+You can grow fruit trees, fodder, or green fertilizer legume trees.
+Examples of fodder trees good for agroforestry are Calliandra, Leucaena, and Nandi Flame.

-You can store water by digging shallow water pans, ponds and reservoirs.
-Other ways to harvest water are to construct a water tank that you can place on the surface or underground.
-You can choose the plastic, metallic or cement tanks given your budget.
+You can store water by digging shallow water pans, ponds, and reservoirs.
+Another way to harvest water is to construct a water tank that you can place on the surface or underground.
+You can choose the plastic, metallic, or cement tanks given your budget.

 For crop insurance, go for index-based flood insurance.
-It uses hi-tech satellite imagery for faster, accurate and efficient field assessment.
+It uses hi-tech satellite imagery for faster, more accurate, and more efficient field assessment.
 Once the extent and severity of crop damage by floods in your area are determined, there is fast delivery of your payouts.
 There are 11 companies offering agriculture insurance for high-value crops and livestock in Kenya.

 a stream of flood water flowing between a row of paddy rice